The Skyworth SUC9300 Android 4K UHD 50” TV brings some really great new next-gen features to the living room.

 In terms of sound capabilities, the Skyworth SUC9300 TV supports both Dolby Digital / Dolby Digital Plus as well as DTS Studio Sound.
 This provides for enhanced audio quality, provided that you have the surround sound hardware to fully utilise it.

 The Skyworth SUC9300 TV is a feature-rich unit.
 However, there are some additional accessories required to get the most to enable all of them.
-The two standout features, however, is the enhanced screen (and its list of features) and Google’s software integration across multiple apps that tie-into the overall experience.
+The two standout features, however, are the enhanced screen (and its list of features) and Google’s software integration across multiple apps that tie into the overall experience.